Quakemaster

-Quakemaster is a fictional supervillain in the DC Comics universe.
-He first appeared in DC Special #28 (June-July 1977) and was co-created by writer Bob Rozakis and artist John Calnan.
+Quakemaster is a supervillain in the DC Comics universe.
+He first appeared in DC Special #28 (June–July 1977) and was co-created by writer Bob Rozakis and artist John Calnan.

 Fictional character biography

 Robert Coleman is an architect of some note in Gotham City.
 His reputation is irreparably damaged when an apartment complex he designed and built does not withstand a hurricane.
 Feeling that he has been wrongly branded, Coleman creates the alias of the Quakemaster and uses his super-charged jackhammer to create earthquakes in Gotham City.
 His scheme backfires and only his buildings are damaged in the quakes.
 Quakemaster is defeated and captured by Batman.

 Quakemaster is later released and recruited by the Secret Society of Super Villains to be part of the team working with the Silver Ghost to kill the Freedom Fighters.
 This story was scheduled to appear in The Secret Society of Super-Villains #16-17, but the title was canceled before it could be published.
-It eventually appeared in issue #2 of Cancelled Comic Cavalcade, the extremely limited series produced by DC Comics.
+It eventually appeared in issue #2 of Cancelled Comic Cavalcade, a limited series produced by DC Comics.

-Quakemaster is part of a team of supervillains recruited by Lex Luthor and Brainiac during the so-called Crisis on Infinite Earths.
+Quakemaster is part of a team of supervillains recruited by Lex Luthor and Brainiac during Crisis on Infinite Earths.

 Quakemaster later takes to hanging out with other villains who have apparently fallen on hard times.
 This group includes Black Mass, Sonar, the original Blackrock and the Cavalier.
 The villains gather at a New York bar to play games of poker.
-In one such game, the villains lose most of their weapons and devices to Wally Tortelloni, an everyday civilian.
+In one such game, the villains lose most of their weapons and devices to civilian Wally Tortelloni.
 When the villains gang up to track Tortelloni down and retake their devices, they are apprehended by members of the Justice League International.

-In The Adventures of Superman #608 (November 2002), Quakemaster is one of the numerous villains hired by Manchester Black to attack friends and family members of Clark Kent, secretly Superman.
+In The Adventures of Superman #608 (November 2002), Quakemaster is one of the numerous villains hired by Manchester Black to attack Superman's friends and family.
 He is once again defeated.

 In Infinite Crisis, Quakemaster became a member of the Secret Society of Super Villains.